To provide a safe and welcoming gathering place for 12-step recovery from addiction.

 VERTNER SMITH, PRESIDENT

 Vertner is a native Louisvillian and a graduate of Georgetown University.
 He worked for a medium-size local firm for 40 years before retiring in 2017.
 He has served on several non-profit boards, including Chance School, Walden Theater, and Kentucky School of Arts (now KY College of Art & Design).

 Dianna is a native of Michigan and a graduate of the University of Louisville.
-She has spent her career working in nearly every department of a medium-sized business with an emphasis in accounting and Human Resources.
+She has spent her career working in nearly every department of a medium-sized business with an emphasis on accounting and Human Resources.
 Before accepting the Executive Director’s position at the Token 3 Club, she ran her own small business.

 Greg graduated from U of L Speed School (Engineering) and Bellarmine University (MBA).
 He is retired from the high-tech industry.
 Greg’s passions are organization development, strategic planning, and project management.
 In addition to the Token 3 Club, he volunteers with Catholic Charities, Water Step, and Habitat for Humanity.
 Greg is married with two daughters.